-Reporting

-CannonDesign is committed to measuring, tracking, and reporting embodied carbon data and contributing to the SE2050 database.
+Structural engineers participated in the SEI Workshop: Towards Zero Carbon 2 Structural engineers participated in the Structural and GeoConfluence Conference Reporting CannonDesign is committed to measuring, tracking, and reporting embodied carbon data and contributing to the SE2050 database.
 We believe tracking and reporting this data is a critical step toward educating others on the impact the structure has on the total embodied carbon of a project and ultimately reducing the structural contribution to a project's carbon footprint.

-Measure and Report

-To measure the embodied carbon of our structures, we will continue to utilize the Life Cycle Assessment software, Tally, and focus on the life cycle stages from cradle to gate (A1-A3).
+We will measure Embodied carbon through the product manufacturing stages (A1-A3) of the structure life cycle.
+Measure and Report To measure the embodied carbon of our structures, we will continue to utilize the Life Cycle Assessment software, Tally, and focus on the life cycle stages from cradle to gate (A1-A3).
 By using Tally in conjunction with our projects' Revit models, we will assess a project's embodied carbon at the end of the Construction Documents phase, when the structure is fully defined.

-Our Specifications have been updated to require Environmental Product Declarations (EPDs) on all projects.
-In the case that none are available we will work with the contractor to obtain them, and as a last resort we will utilize the standard values in Tally to inform our measurements.
-Our Cast-in-Place Concrete Specification has also been updated to include GWP limits based on the 2021 Carbon Leadership Forum Baselines v2. published July 2021.
-By using these methods for measurement, we anticipate contributing a minimum of five (5) projects to the SE 2050 database.
+Our Specifications require Environmental Product Declarations (EPDs) on all projects.
+In the case that none are available we will work with the contractor to obtain them. and as a last resort we will utilize the standard values in Tally to inform our measurements.
+By using these methods for measurement. we anticipate contributing a minimum of five (5) projects to the SE 2050 database.
 In addition to reporting our GWP intensity, we will also continue reporting Structural Material Quantities (SMQs) to the SE 2050 database for all projects submitted to the database.

-Material Mapping and Best Practices for LCAs

-Over the last few years, we have updated our Revit materials library and studied options to map materials in our Revit models to make running LCAs using Tally more efficient.
-Now that we have explored multiple options, we will take this year to decide which is the most effective for our processes moving forward and implement the selected option.
-In addition to mapping materials, we have also started to accumulate knowledge that we can share and shape into a 'best practices' document for defining materials in Tally.
-This initiative will make the LCA process easier for new users in our firm and will continue to remove any barriers for running project LCAs in the future.
+Material Mapping and Best Practices for LCAs Over the last few years, we have updated our Revit materials library and studied options to map materials in our Revit models to make running LCAs using Tally more efficient.
+Now that we have explored multiple options, we will continue to evaluate which is the most effective for our processes over time.
+In addition to mapping materials, we have also accumulated knowledge that we have shaped into a 'best practices' document.
+Our LCA Guidance Document encompasses many topics including, why and how to perform an LCA, effective BIM modeling techniques, defining materials in Tally, quantifying SMQs, and uploading information to the SE 2050 national database.
+This is intended to be a living document that we will continue to enhance.
+Our aim is that it will make the LCA process easier for new users in our firm and will continue to remove any barriers for running project LCAs in the future.
+Internal Database Now that we have an internal database tracking our life cycle assessment data, we will continue to decide how best we want to use the data we collect.

-Internal Database

-Now that we have an internal database tracking our life cycle assessment data, we will take this year to decide how best we want to use the data we collect.
 At present, our database is simply a way for us to track how many projects we are able to run LCAs on in order to establish a baseline for embodied carbon intensity of our projects.
-This information will ultimately allow us to track progress in our journey to reduce embodied carbon.
+As our dataset grows, this information will ultimately allow us to track progress in our journey to reduce embodied carbon.

-This past year we were able to achieve all our reporting goals:

-- + Submitted five (5) life cycle assessments (LCAs) to the SE 2050 database - + Submitted an additional (5) LCAs to the SE 2050 database (due to the shift to a collective due date) - + Submitted Structural Material quantities (SMQs) for all submitted LCAs - + Successfully used custom concrete mix specific material definitions for (1) project LCA - + Updated our specifications to require EPDs and set cast-inplace concrete GWP limits - + Continued to update our Revit Material Library and tested material mapping options - + Trained (3) additional structural engineers to perform LCAs - + Started an internal database of LCAs for tracking purposes. - + Completed the design of a large Mass Timber project

-We will measure embodied carbon through the product manufacturing stages (A1-A3) of the structure life cycle.

-$\leftarrow$